Rillettes

-Rillettes (/rɪˈlɛts, riˈjɛt/, also /ˈriːjɛt/, [ʁijɛt]) is a preservation method similar to confit where meat is seasoned then slow cooked submerged in fat and cooked at an extremely slow rate for several hours (4 to 10 hours).
+Rillettes (/rɪˈlɛts, riˈjɛt/, also /ˈriːjɛt/, [ʁijɛt]) is a preservation method similar to confit in which meat is seasoned, submerged in fat, and cooked slowly over the course of four to ten hours.
 The meat is shredded and packed into sterile containers covered in fat.
-Rillettes are most commonly made with pork, but also made with other meats such as goose, duck, chicken, game birds, rabbit and sometimes with fish such as anchovies, tuna, pike or salmon.
-Rillettes are best served at room temperature spread thickly on toasted bread.
+Rillettes is traditionally made with goose or duck, and are commercially most commonly made with pork, but also made with other meats such as chicken, game birds, rabbit and sometimes with fish such as anchovies, tuna, pike or salmon.
+Rillettes are typically served at room temperature spread thickly on toasted bread.

 Sarthe (Le Mans), Tours, and Anjou, all in central France, are notable sources of rillettes.